a327ex/www/content/_index.md

 ---

 Hi, I'm **adn**.
 I make replayable games where you can try lots of different builds.
-Currently I'm making one game every ~2 months.
+Currently working on [SNKRX](https://store.steampowered.com/app/915310/SNKRX/).
 To get notified on new releases:

 Games: [follow me on steam](https://store.steampowered.com/dev/a327ex/)
 Progress: [follow me on twitter](https://twitter.com/a327ex)